 Medical Editor: John P. Cunha, DO, FACOEP

 Sorilux (calcipotriene) Foam, 0.005% is a manmade form of vitamin D3 used for the topical treatment of plaque psoriasis in patients aged 18 years and older.
-Common side effects include skin redness in the treated area.
+Common side effects of Sorilux Foam include:

 Apply a thin layer dose of Sorilux Foam twice daily to the affected areas and rub in gently and completely.
 Sorilux may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Sorilux should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.